th2-net/th2-conn-ws-client/README.md

 #### Added

 * a new `preOpen` method that allows the handler to adjust some client's settings
-* `DeafultHandler` has the parameter to specify default headers for HTTP handshake
+* `DefaultHandler` has the parameter to specify default headers for HTTP handshake

 ### v0.1.1